-Dealing with the aftermath of any disaster that has affected your property can be a traumatic situation filled with uncertainty and stress.
-Paul Davis offers the following tips and information that should help the recovery process go smoother.
+Dealing with the aftermath of a disaster that has directly affected your property can be a traumatic situation filled with uncertainty and stress.
+Paul Davis shares the following tips and information that should help provide a smoother recovery process.

-- Obviously, it is always important to make sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to assure them that you are all safe.
+- Obviously, it is extremely important to make sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to let them know you are safe.

-- Keep a listing of any household goods or personal belongings that you have discarded and receipts for any expenses you incur while protecting your property.
+- Keep a listing of any and all household goods or personal belongings you have thrown out and receipts for any expenses you incur in protecting your property.

 - Are you sure your house is safe?
 Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 You have suffered a water loss.
 While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:

 - Be Safe: A water event can present a lot of potential safety hazards to occupants.
 The potential for electric shock and slips and falls are real.
 Keep in mind, items soaked with water can be very heavy.
 Only perform tasks that can be done safely.

 - Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

 - Electrical: Be sure to turn off all power to affected areas of the property.
 Do not operate the TV or other electrical appliances while you are standing on wet carpets or floors.